A beginner’s guide to the Trans-Siberian (Updated July 2023)

 From Moscow to Vladivostok, a 9288 kilometres overland journey to travel across this continent-size country, you will be able to admire Siberia’s wilderness through a train window, discover enchanting colorful towns and mostly experience real Russia, very different from the negative one portrayed by Western medias.
 Reminder : government does not equal people.

-This guide aims to help you, independant traveller/backpacker plan your Trans-Siberian adventure on your own with all the basic informations you need to cross Russia by train : the best route to chose, how to book your ticket, life on board, safety tips for solo female travellers, sanctions updates and more !
+This guide aims to help you, independant traveller/backpacker, plan your Trans-Siberian adventure on your own with all the basic informations you need to cross Russia by train : the best route to choose, how to buy your tickets, life on board, safety tips for solo female travellers, sanctions updates and more !

 Like it ?
 Pin it !